What is life insurance?

 Whole life insurance

-Whole life insurance policies can “participating” or “non-participating.”
+Whole life insurance policies can be “participating” or “non-participating.”
 With a participating policy, you’ll share in the company’s profits in the form of dividends, which you can cash out, use to pay your premiums or boost your death benefit.

 Lastly, your premiums and earnings will slowly increase your policy’s “cash surplus value” over time.